KamaZz/declension-ukrainian/README.md

 # Ukrainian Declension Library

-A simple PHP library for declining Ukrainian nouns.
+A simple PHP library for declining Ukrainian nouns and phrases.
 This library provides a straightforward way to get the correct grammatical form of a noun for any of the seven Ukrainian cases, in both singular and plural forms.

 ## Installation